Fergusson College: Foundation

 After the suppression of the Indian Rebellion of 1857, reformers in India felt a pressing need to modernise the education system in order to advance the cause of reform.
-Prominent nationalists, such as Bal Gangadhar Tilak, Vishnushastri Chiplunkar and Gopal Ganesh Agarkar led efforts to found a school designed for the general advancement of the Indian public; leading to the creation of the New English School.
+Prominent nationalists, such as Bal Gangadhar Tilak, Vishnushastri Krushnashastri Chiplunkar and Gopal Ganesh Agarkar led efforts to found a school designed for the general advancement of the Indian public; leading to the creation of the New English School.
 Inspired by the school's success, the Deccan Education Society was formed in 1884; a year later the Fergusson College was established.
 An area of 37 acre of land was leased for 99-years by Shirole, the erstwhile Patil of the village of Bhamburde on the west bank of the Mutha River.

-The college was inaugurated by William Wordsworth, a namesake grandson of the British poet and principal of Elphinstone College in Bombay.
+The college was inaugurated by William Wordsworth, a namesake grandson of William Wordsworth and principal of Elphinstone College in Mumbai.
 Other leaders such as R. G. Bhandarkar and Mahadev Govind Ranade played a part in its construction.
 The college was named after the then Governor of Bombay, Sir James Fergusson.
 The British colonial government in Bombay allowed the college to remain autonomous, giving it a free hand in education.